ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 #### Commands and shortcuts

-`tmux` can be contolled with a multitude of commands and configuration options it offers (much like, for example, `vim`).
+`tmux` can be contolled with a multitude of commands and configuration options (much like, for example, `vim`).
 These commands can be issued internally (from within a session) or externally (from any terminal).

 In order to execute a command from within a session, hit `Ctrl`+`b`, then type a colon (`:`) followed by the command itself.
 For example, `Ctrl`+`b`, `:new-window` creates a new window.
-You can see the new window listed in the status bar:
+You can see it in the status bar:

 <img width="532" alt="image" src="https://github.com/ghik/kubenet/assets/1022675/e5e3582b-e6fa-4645-a39c-38dc08e14726">